The Punisher (2004) - Fair or Foul Review

 This forced behavioral trait that we're supposed to accept, along with the speed at which the villain turns on his loved ones is wholly unbelievable and makes the plan seem really stupid and pointless.
 The time would have been better spent coming up with a method of hunting down and scaring the villains in malicious ways before eliminating them than coming up with this overly elaborate scheme that depends on the inconsistent behavior of its victims.

 The tone of this movie is a real mixed bag.
 On one hand, it doesn't fit at all with what takes place.
-There's some light-hearted comedic things happening during one of the biggest fights of the movie and most of what occurs takes place in the well-lit daytime with very few actual somber or melancholic moments.
+Some light-hearted comedic things is happening during one of the biggest fights of the movie and most of what occurs takes place in the well-lit daytime with very few actual somber or melancholic moments.
 The big scene where Castle loses his family is more action than anything else, so when it's supposed to be sad, there's not much emotion there.
-I felt worse for John Whick losing his dog, and Whick was played by living mannequin, Keanu Reeves.
+I felt worse for John Wick losing his dog, and Wick was played by living mannequin, Keanu Reeves.

 No time gotta get to the plot